princessbleach/ClientBrief/README.md

 - Explain how this technical knowledge supports your project work and guides your decision-making process.

-## Implementation (Suggested Word Count 1,100)
+## Implementation

 ### Process
 I began by replicating the platformer-type camera seen in Little Nightmares 2 and adjusting the controls to suit.
 I then decreased player speed and jump velocity to be more reflective of Little Nighmares 2.
 Next I implemented a crouch mechanism.
 My next priority was to program the mechanisms needed.
 Originally I had chosen to use a push-pull system, similar to the original game, however this presented technical difficulties and did not work optimally with the size and shape of the objects needed to be moved.
 Therefore, I created a carry and drop mechanism for the player to move objects.
 This works by attatching the object to the carry socket on the player's skeletal mesh when the player holds left click and when they release, it unbinds the object and places it infront of the player.
 I used the tag 'carryable' on all objects that could be carried to ensure only those objects could be picked up.
 I also used a boolean of IsCarrying to ensure the player could not carry two objects at once.
 I then realised I would need a type of storing system to store objects which needed to be held by the player at the same time they carried another.
 I created a similar system in which the object with the correct tag would be attatched to the store socket on the skeletal mesh using the E key.

 After these mechanisms, I began the 'book' puzzle in which the player must place each utensil in the correct position to unlock the drawer.
 To do this, I followed a tutorial in which I learnt to use correlating colour variables.
 Each object and placement area was given a hex code and if those codes matched, the correct variable would be true.
 Once every placement area had matched to an object the drawer would open and set a new location for the key and hammer also.
 I then began programming the climb and escape.
 Once storing the hammer and overlapping the escape area, the player can press Q to escape.
 Using timeline, the player's Z position changes over 4 seconds to simulate the climbing of the wall.
 I developed a similar program for the lock and key.
+The door swings open when the player is storing the key and presses E. I used timeline for this with a different graph shape to create a more accurate movement for the door.

+After game testing, I implemented UI widgets to indicate which controls to press and highlight the interactables.
+The widgets appear when the player is near the object and dissapear when the overlap ends.
+However, I was unable to solve an issue in which the widget shows on the item as it is carried.
+I also implemented 'need key' and 'need hammer' widgets when the player attempts to interact without the hammer or key.
+This will help reduce confusion we observed in play testing surrounding the key and hammer's functions.

+Post game testing, I inherited the scales puzzle from my designer and used timeline once again to change the rotation of the scales when the platform overlaps the jar.
+This puzzle is temperamental and, if given more time, I would've improved it by having the scales affected by all objects including the player.

+I then created an ambient score for the main level and implemented sound effects throughout.

+Throughout the process I was also imputting assets and materials as I recieved them.

 ### New Approaches
 When developing the carry mechanism, I followed an online tutorial for guidance.
 It provided substancial help for creating the mechanism however I found that the objects carried would frequently collide with the player and cause movement issues.
 Additionally, the suggested skeletal socket for the objects to bind to was not optimal and resulted in many issues; the object would also change size and shape when carried.
 Therefore I created a new carry socket and turned physics and collisions off for the object.
 This then solved the collisions issue and I realised that the initial socket had been scaled up and this was affecting the size of the object.
 I also encountered a problem when developing the 'store' mechanism: I was unable to use the same carry socket for both mechanisms and after discussing with my peers I decided to create a new socket on the player's back to store objects.
 I then adjusted this mechanism slightly to regognise which object the player was storing so that when opening the door or escaping the room, those events would only occur if storing the correct object.